 Izzy Grae is a martial artist who has practiced Western Boxing, Tang Soo Do, Chinese Kenpo, and the Nigerian boxing and wrestling arts of Dambe and Laamb.
 But his greatest education in self defense has come from being a bouncer and security guard in the greater Burlington area for almost 4 years.
 While on the Job, Izzy found that a lot of what he had learned was not always applicable or safe to use on the street.

-Sensei Izzy believe that a true martial artist is just as strong mentally as physically, and that respect and responsibility are the true mark of a martial artist.
+Sensei Izzy believes that a true martial artist is just as strong mentally as physically, and that respect and responsibility are the true mark of a martial artist.

 Izzy is also an accomplished local actor and artist, appearing in regional musical theater productions and performing stand up comedy.